mklarqvist/libalgebra/README.md

 ### Speedup

 Sample performance metrics (practical upper limit) on AVX512BW machine.
-We simulate a single data array or pairs of data arrays and iterate
+We simulate a single data array or pairs of data arrays and compute the same statistics many times.
+This reflect the fastest possible throughput if you never have to leave the destination cache-level.
 The host architecture used is a 10 nm Cannon Lake [Core i3-8121U](https://ark.intel.com/content/www/us/en/ark/products/136863/intel-core-i3-8121u-processor-4m-cache-up-to-3-20-ghz.html) with gcc (GCC) 8.2.1 20180905 (Red Hat 8.2.1-3).

 ### POSPOPCNT